DevBlocky/scalpel/README.md

 - HTTP Gzip Support
 - Pretty Console Logging
 - Support for JSON & YAML configurations
+- Docker Support / Builds

 ### Features-to-come

 - Prometheus / VictoriaMetrics
-- Docker Support / Builds
 - More Cache Engines (like plain filesystem or MongoDB)
 - Non-hardcoded Configuration Path
 - Better streaming of cache `MISS`es

 ## Getting Started

-Currently, the only way to obtain the binary is to build it.
-See the [Building](#building) section to see how to build the client on your platform.
+You can obtain the binary by building it youself or using a docker image.
+See [Docker Support](#docker-support) if you would like to run your client with docker, otherwise see the [Building](#building) section to see how to build the client on your platform.
 Thereafter, copy the binary and the `settings.sample.yaml` (renamed to `settings.yaml`) to the directory that you would like to run the client in.

 Then, configure your client (hint: [Configuration](#configuration)) by editing `settings.yaml`, and make sure to include your client secret, then start using:

 - `./scalpel` on linux (via command line)
 - Double clicking `scalpel.exe` on windows

+### Docker Support

+Scalpel can be downloaded and run using a docker image on platforms that support docker.
+To get started using docker, see the [docker](https://github.com/blockba5her/scalpel/tree/main/docker) documentation.

 ### Building